Baharat: Comparisons to Other Spice Blends

 pictured: za'atar spice blend

-Also among Middle Eastern blends is za'atar, a mixture with a very different base than baharat.
-It consists of a mix of herbs (basil, thyme, oregano, or hyssop), toasted sesame seeds, sumac, and salt.
-As in many Middle Eastern blends, other spices like cumin and coriander can be added.
+Also among popular Middle Eastern blends is Za'atar, a mixture with a very different base and flavor profile than baharat.
+It is a much more herbaceous, nutty blend, consists of a mix of dried herbs (basil, thyme, oregano, or hyssop), toasted sesame seeds, sumac, and salt.
+As in many Middle Eastern blends, other spices like cumin and coriander are frequently added.

 Za'atar is an ancient blend that existed during Ancient Egypt.
 Since there is so much diversity in recipes, it is hard to have one definition of its flavor profile.
-However, it is known to be nutty and tangy with some herbal flavors.
-Za'atar can be used in dipping sauces or as a spread on flatbreads.
+However, it is known to be nutty and tangy with bold herbal flavors.
+Za'atar can be used in yogurt-based dipping sauces or spreads, or as a seasoning on roasted vegetables, fresh salads, potatoes, flatbreads or pita.

 Baharat vs. Advieh